There’s also a YouTube version of this article.

-This is done with help of the so-called AII amacrine cells (that’s roman numeral “2”).
-These take inputs from the rod bipolar cells (which come only in ON variety), and use that signal to inhibit the cone OFF bipolar cells and directly feed voltage into the ON bipolar cells through the connections called “gap junctions”.
+This is done with help of the so-called AII amacrine cells (that’s roman numeral “2”, so it’s really “A2”, but the literature calls it “AII” for historical reasons).
+These AII cells collect inputs from the rod bipolar cells (which come only in ON variety), and use that signal to inhibit the cone OFF bipolar cells, as well as directly feed voltage into the ON bipolar cells through the connections called “gap junctions”.

 Some output neurons - Parasol cells (ON and OFF varieties) and Recursive cells - produce the biggest response when the stimulus moves across its visual field.

 What kind of neuron circuits make that happen?